Income or Pension Drawdown – Calculator, Taxes and Rules

 - You wish to protect the majority of your pension fund from your heirs in case you die before 75, especially if you are in poor health (or till your death n case of the open annuity).

 - You require flexibility of income to deal with future expenses or windfalls like a family wedding or maturing investments.

-Risks and rewards of Retirement Drawdown
+Risks and rewards of Pension Drawdown

 Drawdown is generally considered more risky than buying an annuity and should only be considered by individuals who have got enough assets to be able to afford to take the risk.
 As a rule of thumb, you need combined pension and other retirement savaging worth £100,000 or more before considering a drawdown.

 Structuring your portfolio to make sure it meets your risk/reward profile is more important for people in retirement drawdown than for investors at any other time of their life.
 The same basic principles of portfolio construction apply for income drawdown as to other pension investments.
 It is therefore recommended you get financial advice before committing to one.